 To find the microclimates, let’s look at the outside of a house with a yard.

-Which way does your house face?
 The sun's light is strongest from the south and west.
 This has an impact on temperature.
 The direction the wind usually comes from also has an impact on temperature and moisture in the air.
-For example, a hot dry wind will dry out plants unless they are suited for such a condition.
+For example, a hot dry wind will dry plants out unless they are suited for such a condition.

 Microclimates Surround the House

 Take a walk around your yard.
-Bring the kids or grand kids with you as they can count how many “sides” there are to your house (use "Tips" below as a guide).
+Bring the kids or grandkids with you as they can count how many “sides” there are to your house (use the "tips" below as a guide).
 Remember there are at least four sides to a typical home, but often there are additions to the house which adds extra walls and corners.
 Notice how much sun there is on each side.
 It might be a good idea to walk the outside of your house in the morning, midday, and late afternoon, in order to see how the sunlight changes in each area or microclimate.

 Tips to Determine the Microclimate

 Make some notes about the spot you want to plant using the guide below:

 - Shade: What's blocking the sun: buildings, fences, trees?

 - Sun: Is there morning, afternoon, or most of the day sunlight?

 - Wet: Are you near a creek or pond?
 Is there a dip or low level in the ground where water collects?
 This adds moisture to the air and the ground.